 [Heading inserted by No. 19 of 2010 s.
 44(2).]

-24. Secondary roads
+24. Declaration of secondary roads; local governments’ functions as to secondary roads

 (1) The Governor, on the recommendation of the Commissioner, may —

 (a) declare any road to be a secondary road for the purposes of this Act;

-(b) authorize and empower the Commissioner to provide and construct any secondary road.
+(b) authorise and empower the Commissioner to provide and construct any secondary road.

 (2) A declaration made under this section may be revoked or varied by the Governor on the recommendation of the Commissioner.